-Gavin Wood, CTO at Chess, explains the difference between Vulnerability Assessment and Penetration Testing and their applications.
+Gavin Wood, CEO at CyberLab, explains the difference between Vulnerability Assessment and Penetration Testing and their applications.

-- Jump to What is the difference between a Vulnerability Assessment and a Penetration Test? >
+• What is the difference between a Vulnerability Assessment and a Penetration Test?

 Vulnerability Assessments (VAs) are usually seen as a lesser service when compared to a Penetration Test (Pen Test).
 However, they are both an essential part of your information security program and should be part of your regular testing schedule.